Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Fig 4: Part of the Silver Creek floodplain where the planned Route 161 Boardwalk/Trail would cross.
 The bottomland frequently floods, as it was at the time of this photo.

 The Silver Creek crossing is just one element of the plans to construct safe cycling routes to the base.
 The City of O'Fallon also undertook a separate study of potential bike paths in the area, including several ambitious greenways along Silver Creek, Rock Springs Creek and Eagle Creek [2, 3].
 Like Silver Creek, I-64 is another barrier with no current safe cyclist crossings to the south for O'Fallon and Lebanon residents.
-With those two points in mind, I'm suggesting another possibility not covered by the original Heartlands Conservancy study: a bike path paralleling the upcoming Metrolink light rail extension to MidAmerica Airport.
+With those two points in mind, I'm suggesting another possibility not covered by the original Heartlands Conservancy study: a bike path paralleling the upcoming Metrolink light rail extension to MidAmerica Airport (UPDATE: this trail has been officially planned for construction in 2024!).

 Fig 5: MetroBikeLink trail (right) and Metrolink light rail tracks (left) at Shiloh Station road, west of Scott AFB.